oskar404/.bashrc.d/README.md

 Installation
 ------------

+Prerequisites are packages like git and bash-completion.
+In Ubunutu you can always install a meta-package build-essential.
+To install minimal requirements:

+    $ sudo apt install git bash-completion

 To install simply clone the repo into `~/.bashrc.d` directory and symlink the `bashrc` configuration files into home directory as `.bashrc` and symlink the `gitconfig` to home as `.gitconfig`.
 Just to be safe make backup copies of